 House Bill No. 1591 amends the Education Code to modify the scheduling of the first day of school for students by school districts.
 The bill introduces new provisions allowing districts designated as "districts of innovation" to begin instruction on or after the third Wednesday in August, in addition to existing options for starting before the fourth Monday in August under certain conditions.
-The amendments also clarify that local innovation plans must include accountability measures that exceed state and federal requirements and specify that districts cannot exempt themselves from certain academic and financial accountability standards, including the new first day of instruction requirements.
+The bill also updates the requirements for local innovation plans, specifying that they must include accountability and assessment measures that exceed state and federal law, and it identifies exemptions from certain provisions of the Education Code.

 Statutes affected: Introduced: Education Code 25.0811 (Education Code 25)